UPACM/algolympics-site/src/2024/data/mechanics.md

 The team must use the same Codeforces team name and Codeforces accounts submitted to the Algolympics Team.

-# Invitation to the Online Final Round
+# Invitation to the In-Person Final Round

 The organizers will accommodate a maximum of twenty (20) teams for the contest.